The 2021 Sunday Afternoon Film Series is generously sponsored by Sandra and Mendel Rosenberg.

 This film discussion will mark the United States premiere for this film.

-This film will be available for viewing on Vimeo, with a password available to film registrants.
-Registration will open April 26, 2021.
+This film will be available prior to the film discussion for viewing on Vimeo, with a password available to film registrants.

 January 31, 2021 Waldheims Waltzer (The Waldheim Waltz) Directed by Ruth Beckermann